herndonj/fall2016Intro2R/cofigure_R_with_bitBucket_via_git-HOWTO.md

-# how to configure R with BitBucket via Git
+# HOW TO configure R with BitBucket via Git

 ## Set up a BitBucket account
 * [BitBucket](https://bitbucket.org/)